Diego Biseswar: Return to Feyenoord

 In the 2010–11 season, Biseswar, however, suffered an injury at the start of the season.
 At one point during the summer transfer window, he was subjected a loan transfer move to Excelsior but rejected a move to the club.
 Biseswar explained his decision that he wanted to stay at the club to fight for his place in the first team.
 However, upon returning to the first team from injury, Biseswar found his first team opportunities limited under the management of Been.
 But he returned to the starting lineup following an injury crisis and was featured in number of matches throughout the year.
 However, in January, Biseswar suffered a knee injury that saw him sidelined for two matches.
 On 30 January 2011, he returned to the starting lineup from injury, where he played 85 minutes, as Feyenoord lost 2–1 against FC Twente.
 Biseswar then scored his first goal of the season and set up the opening goal of the game for the side, as they beat Heracles Almelo 2–1 on 12 February 2011.
 Since returning to the first team from injury, he continued to regain his first team for the side towards the end of the season.
 On 10 April 2011, Biseswar then scored his second goal of the season, in a 4–0 win over FC Utrecht.
 In a 3–1 win over PSV Eindhoven on 24 April 2011, he played a role during the match when he set up two goals for Georginio Wijnaldum, who scored twice.
-At the end of the 2010–11 season, Biseswar went on to make twenty–three appearances and scoring two times in all competitions.

-Ahead of the 2011–12 season, Biseswar was linked a move away from Feyenoord in the summer transfer window.
-But the transfer move never materialised and he stayed at the club.
+Ahead of the 2011–12 season, Biseswar was linked with a move away from Feyenoord in the summer transfer window, but the transfer move never materialised and he stayed at the club.
 However, Biseswar suffered an abdominal muscle injury that kept him out for two months.
-It wasn't until on 2 October 2011 when he returned from injury, coming on as a substitute and playing 32 minutes, in a 3–0 loss against ADO Den Haag.
+He returned from injury on 2 October 2011 as a substitute in a 3–0 loss against ADO Den Haag.
 However, upon returning from injury, Biseswar found his first team opportunities under the new management of Ronald Koeman and was placed on the substitute bench in the number of matches for the side.
 His attitude also caused issues by Manager Koeman that he apologised.
 It was announced on 26 November 2011 that Biseswar would be leaving Feyenoord in January after a contract negotiation broke down.